On this page

 Serverless instances don't currently support the Atlas features listed below.
 If you require these capabilities, please use a dedicated cluster.

 MongoDB plans to add support for more configurations and actions on serverless instances over time.
-A checkmark below indicates that MongoDB plans to support the feature for serverless instances in the future.
+Footnotes indicate that MongoDB plans to support the feature for serverless instances in the future.

 Currently, serverless instances don't support the following configurations: